Netflix/metaflow-docs/docs/internals/technical-overview.md

 A step is the smallest resumable unit of computation.
 It is implemented by the user as a method that is decorated with the `@step` decorator in a flow class.

 A step is [a checkpoint](https://en.wikipedia.org/wiki/Application_checkpointing).
 Metaflow takes a snapshot of the data produced by a step which in turn is used as input to the subsequent steps.
-Hence if a step fails, it can be resumed without rerunning the preceding steps.
+Hence, if a step fails, it can be resumed without rerunning the preceding steps.

 Being able to resume execution is a powerful feature.
 It would be convenient to be able to resume execution at any arbitrary line of code.
 The main reason why checkpointing is done at the step level instead of line level is the overhead of saving state.
 The user is encouraged to keep the steps small but not so small that the overhead becomes noticeable.